Forgive the long title, but these Regulations are important for Limited Company Contractors (or Personal Service Companies) and agency temps.

-These regulations were introduced in April 2004 (2005 in Northern Ireland) and were updated in 2010 and agin in 2016.
+These regulations were introduced in April 2004 (2005 in Northern Ireland) and were updated in 2010 and again in 2016.
 They provide a framework of minimum standards that govern the conduct of the private recruitment industry in the UK (and supplement the 1973 Employment Agencies Act 1973).
-The Government is currently consulting on the Regulations again in 2013 and says it will create a new framework reducing “some of the burdens on business but continue to protect people who are looking for work” – we will update this article when more details are known, but it is unlikely that the Contractors existing Opt-Out of the Regulations (see below) will be removed.
+The government is currently consulting on the Regulations again in 2013 and says it will create a new framework reducing “some of the burdens on business but continue to protect people who are looking for work” – we will update this article when more details are known, but it’s unlikely that the Contractors existing Opt-Out of the Regulations (see below) will be removed.

 They essentially provide protection for what is known as ‘work-seekers’ – those looking for either temporary or permanent employment.
 Any breach of the regulations is a criminal offence.

-They cover Employment Agencies and Employment Businesses which provide temporary and permanent staff to end-hiring companies (but entertainment and modelling agencies / businesses have their own separate rules; local councils, certain educational institutions, trade unions, certain professional members bodies, charities and services provided for ex-members of HM forces or for people released from prisons and other institutions are not covered by these Regulations).
+They cover Employment Agencies and Employment Businesses which provide temporary and permanent staff to end-hiring companies (but entertainment and modelling agencies/businesses have their own separate rules; local councils, certain educational institutions, trade unions, certain professional members bodies, charities and services provided for ex-members of HM forces or for people released from prisons and other institutions aren’t covered by these Regulations).

 Employment Agencies are defined as: